REWI’S LAST STAND / THE LAST STAND

 Loading the player...

-In 1970 THE LAST STAND became the first New Zealand feature to be shown on NZ television.
-It was widely distributed through NZ schools through the National Film Library.
+In 1970, THE LAST STAND [as “Rewi’s Last Stand”] became the first New Zealand feature to be shown on New Zealand television.
+It was also widely distributed to schools through the National Film Library.

 Reference number F5690